SSWConsulting/SSW.Rules.Content/rules/do-you-conduct-an-architecture-review-after-every-sprint/rule.md

 Therefore it is important to conduct a '[test please](/conduct-a-test-please-internally-and-then-with-the-client)' on the internal code and architecture of the application.

-Ideally conduct a small 'Code + Architecture Review' for every sprint.
-Assuming a 2 week sprint, schedule a 4 hour (2 architects x 2 hours) review.
+Ideally conduct a small 'Code + Architecture Review' for every Sprint.
+Assuming a 2 week Sprint, schedule a 4 hour (2 architects x 2 hours) review.

 <!--endintro-->